Laying low in the canyons

 - Colony: Alien invaders basically turn LA County into WW2 France.

 - Dollhouse is based in LA as well.
 Native New Yorker Joss Whedon likes his adopted city as a setting.

-- "This is the city: Los Angeles, California."
+- Dragnet, as mentioned in the Opening Narration: "This is the city: Los Angeles, California."

-- Naturally, The Movie and radio show were set here too.
+- Naturally, the radio show and The Movie were set there too.